 - Have a greater appreciation for the complexities associated with globalization, institutions, incentives, corporate governance, regulation, business law, international finance and accounting, organizations and management, and international trade.

 - Learn from your classmates who hail from all over the world and bring their own unique business experience and perspective to classroom discussions.

-- Develop a business vocabulary that spans markets and institutions, which will help prepare you for international job responsibilities.
+- Develop a business vocabulary that spans markets and institutions.

 Culture, Civilizations and Leadership

-Understanding the differences and similarities in cultures and civilizations provides a basis for understanding the management challenges associated with running a global firm, which is the core objective of this course.
+Understanding the differences and similarities in cultures and civilizations provides a basis for understanding the management challenges associated with running a global firm.
+The core objective of this course is to develop a working knowledge of how to evaluate culture and how to use this understanding to improve the way you engage and lead others.
 Much of the course will be experiential and your learning will be through personal experiences in each residency and through direct interaction with speakers who are regional experts or exemplary leaders within the region.
-The course also includes "Culture Dash" projects during which you will match historical events with landmarks and conduct interviews with people you meet at the landmarks to gain greater cultural context about important historical events and how they've shaped society and commerce.
+The course also includes "Culture Dash" projects through which you to engage with the culture to gain greater perspective and context to process your experiences.
 Throughout the course, you will: